dagger/dagger/docs/current/guides/723462-use-secrets.md

 - It imports the Dagger and Google Cloud Secret Manager client libraries.
 - It uses the Google Cloud Secret Manager client to access and read the specified secret's payload.
-- It creates a Dagger secret with that payload using the `Secret()` method.
+- It creates a Dagger secret with that payload using the `SetSecret()` method.
 - It uses the `WithSecretVariable()` method to return a container with the secret value assigned to an environment variable in the container.
 - It uses the secret to make an authenticated request to the GitHub API, as explained previously.